Out beyond ideas of wrongdoing and rightdoing,

 The poet Mary Oliver writes, “You only have to let the soft animal of your body love what it loves."
 Throughout life, in addition to nature, I have also loved to experience and express myself through movement, music, voice and the arts.
 Fascinated with the idea that in the theater I could become more than one person, I studied acting.
 Character analysis led me to the psychology of Carl Jung and the exploration of the archetypes of the collective unconscious.

 My work attunes to the “wisdom of the body,” the body/mind connection and embraces the use of dreams, creative self-expression and insight-oriented mindfulness.
-With 20 years of clinical experience, I am a Jungian analyst candidate at the C.G.
-Jung Study Center of Southern California and certified in Marion Woodman’s BodySoul Rhythms©.
+With 20 years of clinical experience, I am a certified Jungian analyst affiliated with the C.G.
+Jung Study Center of Southern California.
 I received a BA in psychology from the University of California, Riverside and a Master’s Degree in Counseling Psychology from Pacifica Graduate Institute where I also served as adjunct professor teaching courses in depth psychology, developmental psychology, and initiation, ritual and ceremony.

 Except for the point, the still point

 Insight-Oriented Depth Psychotherapy